 - The less able/SEN children enjoy PE more and feel more included.

-- To gain the Association of PE Quality Mark at Silver or Gold
+- To maintain recognised badge of excellence for PE and school sport: the Association of PE Quality Gold

-- To up-skill new to school, NQT teachers and those who switch year groups in September 2016
+- To up-skill new to school, RQT teachers and those who switch year groups in September 2017

-- To build up the PE mentoring of students within the Bradford Birth to 19 SCITT
+- To further develop the PE mentoring of students within the Bradford Birth to 19 SCITT